Australia to resume ocean search for missing Malaysia jet

 But the staggered shutdown of the communications systems, and the plane's initial diversion west along navigational waypoints, have focused attention on the pilot and co-pilot.

-The FBI is helping Malaysian authorities analyze data from a flight simulator at the pilot's home.
+The FBI is helping Malaysian authorities analyse data from a flight simulator at the pilot's home.
 Initial analysis showed that some simulator data logs had been deleted last month.

 China's icebreaker for Antarctic research, Xuelong, or Snow Dragon, will set off from Perth to search the area, Chinese state news agency Xinhua cited maritime authorities as saying.